Environment variables

 RESEND_API_KEY | empty | Resend API key |

-Behavior when RESEND_API_KEY is unset: the server does not error, but every email that should have been sent (verification codes, invite links) is written to the server's stdout only.
+Behavior when neither is set: the server does not error, but every email that should have been sent (verification codes, invite links) is written to the server's stdout only.
 Convenient for local development — copy the code out of the server logs; in production, forgetting to set this creates a silent black hole, with users never receiving email and no error surfaced.

 Google OAuth configuration